Update: I’ve added a video version of this post: https://rumble.com/v1n9sfq-the-bear-case-for-airbnb.html

 This type of host already existed on VRBO / HomeAway.
 They provide ski cabins for families and party houses for spring breakers.
 It could either be an investment property, lake house that’s rented when owner isn’t there, etc.

-Their revenue is not significantly displaced changed AirBnB.
+Their revenue is not significantly changed by AirBnB.
 For this type of host, life continues as normal except that they now have a new advertising medium, AirBnB.

 However, from a guest’s standpoint, this represents a very small percentage of travel.
 This is almost always leisure trips that require coordinating groups.
 It represents <4% of travel.